PseudoDevs/IamGhost/abcmd2.md

-Last updated: 2024-04-07 07:26:32
+Last updated: 2024-04-07 07:27:06
-Random Quote: If you love something, you can never let it go.
-Not even for a second.
-Or it's gone forever. - Ted Mosby
+Random Quote: There must always be a Stark in Winterfell.  -  Catelyn Stark